 The Misty of Chincoteague Foundation was formed by Marguerite Henry and Rebecca Guisti in 1990.
 The Foundation's mission was to promote reading and to preserve the Misty legend.
 Money was raised to purchase a small portion of the old Beebe Ranch and to erect a Misty statue.
 The statue on Chincoteague was formally unveiled on July 29, 1997 and was sculpted by Brian Maughan.
 It was originally placed at "The Thicket" on Ridge Road which is a portion of land that once had been part of Beebe Ranch.
 The property was donated to the MCF by Richard and Carolyn Conklin.
 An identical statue was placed at Kentucky Horse Park in Lexington, KY.
 A Misty time capsule, to be opened in 2046, was buried next to the statue in Kentucky.
 The Misty statue on Chincoteague was moved from "The Thicket" to a park on Main Street and rededicated on June 14, 2006.
 A sign stands where the statue used to be.
 "Misty's Meadow" near the original statue location was purchased by the Foundation with the intention to leave it as open space.
-The dedication plaque was later removed and the land was sold for development, a house now stands there.
+The dedication plaque was later removed and some of the land was sold for development, however a sign has been placed at the site.
 After Marguerite Henry's death the Foundation was mismanaged and fell apart.
 While the Misty of Chincoteague Foundation is still in existence, mainly through its website and periodic fundraising, it is now a shell of what it used to be.